saw-jan/web-app-3dmodel-viewer/README.md

 ![3d model viewer ui](./docs/ss-light.png)

-It is an extension for [ownCloud web](https://github.com/owncloud/web) for viewing 3D files.
-Currently, it can only open `.glb` file format.
+This is an extension for [ownCloud web](https://github.com/owncloud/web) for viewing 3D files.
+Currently, it can only display 3D models in `.glb` file format.

 ## Feature Highlights ✨